The Logarithmic Quot space: foundations and tropicalisation: Logarithmic flatness for toric varieties

 \subsection{The tropical support of $q$.}

 The tropical support of a surjection of sheaves $q$ on a toric variety $X$ is a piecewise linear space $\mathscr{T}$ subdividing $\mathbb{R}^{\mathrm{dim}(X)} = M_X \otimes \mathbb{R}$.
 Tropical support will play an important role in the sequel where it is defined in terms of torus actions.
-In Situation \ref{sit:ToricWorld}, tropical support may be understood most readily in terms of Gr\"obner theory.
-In this section we take the Gr\"obner theory approach.
+In this section we instead take the Gr\"obner theory approach.